gabbyz297/ADMIXTURE-Analysis/Pipeline.md

 PLINK 1.9 to PLINK 2.0 script without notes can be found [here](plink1.9_plink2.0.sh)

+## Remove high LD SNPs
+Before running a PCA and ADMIXTURE we will remove SNPs with high linkage disequilibrum (this is particularly helpful if you have a very large dataset like I do [42 million SNPs] as ADMIXTURE will print the enter genotype matrix during the cross validation step)

+Change directory to loaction of files
+`cd /path/to/files/`

+Use a 50 bp sliding window moving incrementally 10bp to remove SNPs with an r-squared greater than 0.2 (I had to use the --bad-ld flag here beecause I'm working with less than 50 samples [47])

+`/path/to/plink2 --pfile filename --allow-extra-chr --bad-ld --indep-pairwise 50 10 0.2 --out pruned`

+Make a bed file that can be used for running ADMIXTURE

+`/path/to/plink2 --pfile filename --allow-extra-chr --extract pruned.prune.in --make-bed --out filename`

+PLINK LD script without notes can be found [here]()

 ## Calcuate allele frequencies (for sample sizes <50)

 This creates a table with allele frequencies output as a `.afreq` file, to account for differences in minor allele frequencies.
 PLINK 2.0 will require this file for small datasets